-If you purchase the Fund through an Intermediary, the Fund and/or its related companies may pay the Intermediary for the sale of Fund shares and related services.
-These payments may create a conflict of interest by influencing the Intermediary and your salesperson to recommend the Fund over another investment.
-Ask your salesperson or visit your Intermediary's website for more information.
+If you purchase the Fund through an intermediary that is authorized to offer Class P Shares, the Fund and/or its related companies may pay the intermediary for the sale of Fund shares and related services.
+These payments may create a conflict of interest by influencing the intermediary and your salesperson to recommend the Fund over another investment.
+Ask your salesperson or visit your intermediary's website for more information.